Axel713/fit-for-work/README.md

 I found and fixed various bugs in the final testing phase of the project; those are listed below.

+I have also asked my fellow students at the Code Institute to review my site and report any bugs or issues they may discover.

 #### **HMTL fixes**

 - In book.trial.html, added "Optional fields" to "Therapies you are interested in".